brigadecore/brigade-github-gateway/README.md

 * `receiver.host`: Set this to the host name where you'd like the gateway to be accessible.

+* `receiver.service.type`: If you plan to enable ingress (advanced), you can leave this as its default -- `ClusterIP`.
+If you do not plan to enable ingress, you probably will want to change this value to `LoadBalancer`.

 Save your changes to `~/brigade-github-gateway-values.yaml` and use the following command to install the gateway using the above customizations: